antoniovalentim/antoniovalentim.github.io/_pages/about.md

 <br>
 **About**

 Welcome!
-I am a Postdoctoral Associate at [Yale](https://www.yale.edu/).
+I am a Postdoctoral Associate at [Yale University](https://www.yale.edu/).
 Before that, I earned my PhD in political science at the [DYNAMICS graduate school](https://www.sowi.hu-berlin.de/en/dynamics/about), jointly organised by [Humboldt University Berlin](https://www.hu-berlin.de/en) and the [Hertie school](https://www.hertie-school.org/en/) and was a visiting scholar at [UCSD](https://ucsd.edu/).

 The core of my research studies when and how voters and political elites act on climate, and how these groups influence one another.
 More specifically, I study how both voters and political elites react to climate change and the politicisation of the environment, as well as the consequences of environmental policy.
 I am also interested in gender, minority politics and representation.